matinfirooz/Hardware-Accelerators-Course/README.md

 - **University:** Shahid Beheshti University
 ---

+##  introduction
+This course provides a structured treatment of the key principles and techniques for enabling efficient processing of deep neural networks (DNNs).
+DNNs are currently widely used for many artificial intelligence (AI) applications, including computer vision, speech recognition, and robotics.
+While DNNs deliver state-of-the-art accuracy on many AI tasks, it comes at the cost of high computational complexity.
+Therefore, techniques that enable efficient processing of deep neural networks to improve key metrics—such as energy-efficiency, throughput, and latency—without sacrificing accuracy or increasing hardware costs are critical to enabling the wide deployment of DNNs in AI systems.
+---

  HW : Implementing a Neural Network for CIFAR-10 Classification [LINK](https://github.com/matinfirooz/Implementing-a-Neural-Network-for-CIFAR-10-Classification.git)

  HW : Convolution Operation Using CUDA [LINK](https://github.com/matinfirooz/Convolution-Operation-Using-CUDA.git)